lars-ruijs/frontend-applications/README.md

 - `position` gives information about the latitude and longitude coordinates of a given city. <br> _Example output: `{"lat": 51.82611, "lng": 4.83329}`;_ <br><br>

-To give information about travel time with public transportation for the last part of the trip (traveling between P+R location and city center) I need an API that can give a travel adivse between two coordinates.
-I want to use the Publice Transit API from HERE for this.

 ### ⬜️ Empty values

 When a dataset contains empty values, I will either not use the empty cells or interpert the value in a cell as null.
 This depends of course on what the subject of the corresponding column is.
 Below are the empty values I came across and what I did with them:

 - Inside the dataset [PenR GEO](https://opendata.rdw.nl/Parkeren/GEO-PenR/6wzd-evwu), there was one P+R location without an `AreaDesc` (the name of a P+R location plus the city name).
 Because of this, I put the name as `null` and the place name as `null` as well.
+I removed this "city" from the map in my visualization.

 - About 54 `areaId`s (unique identification numbers) of P+R locations were missing from the dataset [Specificaties Parkeergebied](https://opendata.rdw.nl/Parkeren/Open-Data-Parkeren-SPECIFICATIES-PARKEERGEBIED/b3us-f26s).
 This means, among other things, that I can't get any information about parking capacity from them.
 I set the capacity of these locations to 1, because I need the capacity to create a pie chart.
 In this way, the missing capacities are still visible and D3 can work with them.

 I haven't come across any other missing data, but I have specified in my code that if there are missing values, they will be replaced for null.

-### ✏️ Sketch of my concept (so far)
+### ✏️ Early Sketches of my concept

 I would like to visualise the spread of P+R locations across the country and show the distance between a city centre and a P+R location.
-The first example below is without a map background.
-The other sketches do have a simple map as background, because I think this helps to visualize the spread of P+R locations over smaller places in the country. <br><br>
+I've created several sketches: a general visualization of the number of P+R facilities and visualizations that show the spread of P+R facilities across the country on a map.
+<br><br>
 After receiving feedback from de Volkskrant, I decided to first make a general visualization of P+R parking capacity divided over cities.
 See the sketch below:

 <br>